rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log.md

 ### Metadata Level

-If you set your `AUDIT_LEVEL` to `0`, Rancher logs the metadata header for every API request, but neither the body nor the request/response headers.
-The metadata provides basic information about the API transaction, such as the transaction's ID, who initiated the transaction, the time it occurred, etc.
+If you set your `AUDIT_LEVEL` to `0`, Rancher logs the metadata header for every API request, but neither the body nor the request and response headers.
+The metadata provides basic information about the API transaction, such as the transaction ID, the initiator of the transaction, the time it occurred, etc.

 ```json
 {